 What kind of personal information does Southport Sharks collect and hold?

 Depending on the type of products and services we provide to you and/or receive from you, the personal information that we collect and hold may include:

-· members’ details including name, address, email address, telephone number, phone numbers, date of birth, gender, member ID, member type, occupation and/or student or healthcare cards;
+· customers’ or members’ details including name, address, email address, telephone number, phone numbers, date of birth, gender, member ID, member type, drivers licence, passport, occupation and/or student or healthcare cards;

 · prospective and existing employee information including name, address, email, telephone number, mobile number, employee code, headshot, emergency contact details and/or criminal check records;